menloparkinnovation/FoxHunt/README.md

 As the project moves forward additional code will be provided for reporting data from specific ADF units, as well as basic web pages for data access and reports.

+#FoxHuntIot

+FoxHunt is an IoT web application that provides for remote command and control of the ADF installation.

+To run it, provide Azure IoT Hub credentials, and install the node dependencies with "sudo npm install" in both the foxhuntiot, and foxhuntiot/device_agent directories.

+Default port is localhost:8080